ONLY ON 2: UPS 'Package Man' Comes To The Rescue When Heavy Package Falls On 4-Year-Old Oak Park Boy

 “I always get the packages,” Max said.
 But as to this one, he said, “I couldn’t get it – well, the package man got it.”

 Max is known for bringing in the packages for his mom.
-But this time when he heard the doorbell ring, Max did not know what the UPS driver dropped off was out-of-league – much too heavy.
+But this time when he heard the doorbell ring, Max did not know what the UPS driver dropped off was out of his league – much too heavy.

-“I was saying, ‘Help!’ and the package man just came back and lifted the box,” Max said.
+“I was saying, ‘Help!’ and then the package man just came back and lifted the box,” Max said.

 WATCH: Jermont Terry’s Full Interview With 4-Year-Old Max Pratt